 Galatasaray vs Fenerbahce

-The teams first met in 1909 (Galatasaray won 2-0) and Fenerbahce have been more successful in their match-ups.
-However, Galatsaray have won more trophies.
+The teams first met in 1909 (Galatasaray won 2-0), and Fenerbahce have been more successful in their match-ups.
+However, Galatasaray have won more trophies.

 Galatasaray vs Besiktas